-An example is four minutes of brisk nonstop walking or jogging up a steep hill, then about three minutes of easy walking back down the hill, with this duo repeated for a total of four times.
+An example is four minutes of brisk nonstop incline walking or jogging, then about three minutes of easy walking back down the hill, with this duo repeated for a total of four times.

 Or, you can run as hard as you can on a flat surface for about 30 seconds and alternate that with a few minutes of walking.

 Another example is a 30 second pedaling blitz on a stationary bike—enough to leave you heavily panting at the end—alternating with 90 seconds of easy pedaling.
 Repeat for a total of eight “sprint” rounds.